gilburns/Installomator-wiki/What-it-does.md

 - Check the version installed with the version online.
 Only continue if it's different
 - download the latest version from the vendor
+- verify download is signed and notarized (fail if not)
+- compares Apple Developer Team ID with expected value (fail if no match)
 - when the application is running, prompt the user to quit or cancel (customizable)
 - dmg or other archives:
     - extract the application and copy it to /Applications